The Advanced Photon Source

 Not at the beginning.
 Until we know the APS is working and ready for general user proposals, the emphasis will be to get the upgraded APS up and running with its new capabilities.
 After that, we can start considering partner/user proposals.

-When is the first call for proposals to use the upgraded APS?
-(May 2021)
+When will future calls for proposals to use the upgraded APS go out?
+(May 2024)

-With ESRF and Max IV running, are there any changes of expectations to beams or experiment performance, post upgrade, to learn from their operations?
-(May 2022)
+With ESRF and MAX IV running, are there any changes of expectations to beams or experiment performance, post upgrade, to learn from their operations?
+May 2024

 We have monitored the commissioning of both light sources in real time and both were impressive.
-We will try to meet same bar but vacuum conditioning, COVID-19 interruptions and supply chain issues make our installation different.
-Regardless, there are opportunities to lean from their experiences, and we hope to do more of it.
+There are opportunities to learn from their experiences, and we hope to do more of it.

 Can I borrow equipment for experiments at other light sources?
 (May 2021)